unrealwork/atsd-use-cases/SF_Phone/README.md

 Using public [call center data](https://catalog.data.gov/dataset/call-center-metrics-for-the-health-service-system) from San Francisco's [Health Service System](http://www.myhss.org/), which is an insurance provider to city employees, elected officials, and their families, call abandonment rates can be compared to call response times to establish baselines for call center performance and customer patience thresholds.
-These data will be visualized in [ChartLab](https://apps.axibase.com) and dissected with the [SQL Console](https://github.com/axibase/atsd/blob/master/sql/README.md) from [Axibase](https://axibase.com) and concrete wait times that are likely to result in an abandoned call will be calculated.
+These data will be visualized in [ChartLab](https://apps.axibase.com/chartlab) and dissected with the [SQL Console](https://github.com/axibase/atsd/blob/master/sql/README.md) in [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) and concrete wait times that are likely to result in an abandoned call will be calculated.

 ### Data